• Skip to primary navigation

 Convenience

 • Honey - Substitute with regular, coconut, or brown sugar for a deeper flavor.
-Just know that coconut sugar is not as sweet as cane sugar, and you might have to use more than usual, but not too much since it has a subtle coconut taste, which can affect the overall flavor of the pickled vegetables.
+Just know that coconut sugar is not as sweet as cane sugar, and you might have to use more than usual, but not too much, since it has a subtle coconut taste, which can affect the overall flavor of the pickled vegetables.

 • White Vinegar and Apple Cider Vinegar - Use only one or rice vinegar or white wine vinegar, which is a good substitute for white vinegar in pickling recipes.
 It has a milder, slightly fruity flavor compared to regular white vinegar.
 Plus, white wine vinegar can offer a subtle twist to the overall taste of your pickled vegetables.